Economics terminology that differs from common usage: "Biased"

-In common usage "biased" generally means "prejudiced".
+In common usage, "biased" generally means "prejudiced".
 In econometrics, the estimate of the effect of one thing on another (say, the estimate of the effect of the minimum wage upon employment decisions) is said to be "biased" if the technique that was used to obtain the estimate has the effect that, a priori, the expected value of the estimated effect differs from the true effect, whatever the latter may be.
 In this case the technique, as well as the estimate obtained with the technique, is called "biased".
 Researchers are likely to view a biased estimate with suspicion.

 "Dummy"

-In common usage, dummy can offensively refer to someone who is silent or unintelligent, or to a mannequin or puppet.
+In common usage, dummy can offensively refer to someone who is silent or unintelligent, as in a mannequin or puppet.
 In econometrics, dummy generally refers to a binary variable that indicates whether a certain quality is present or absent.
 So, for example, a "male dummy" would refer to a variable indicating that someone is male, rather than referring to an unintelligent male or a male puppet.

 "Elasticity"

-In general usage elasticity refers to flexibility.
-In economics it refers to a quantitative measurement of the degree of flexibility of something in response to something else.
+In general usage, elasticity refers to flexibility.
+In economics, it refers to a quantitative measurement of the degree of flexibility of something in response to something else.
 For example, the "elasticity of demand with respect to income" or the "income elasticity of demand" for a product refers to the percentage change in the quantity of the product demanded in response to a 1% change in consumers' income, or more generally to the ratio of the percentage change in quantity demanded to the percentage change in income.
 The change in the denominator always causes the change in the numerator, so the elasticity can be said to be the ratio of a percentage change that is caused to the percentage change of something that is causative.